 Read the Labels

-As with all produce, certified organic coffee is cultivated without the use of chemically derived pesticides, herbicides, and fertilizers.
+As with produce, certified organic coffee is cultivated without the use of chemically derived pesticides, herbicides, and fertilizers.
 Although it is not an indicator of quality, organic certification has obvious environmental benefits for soil and wildlife, as well as for the health of those working in the fields.

-Among other advantages, Fair Trade certification promises a minimum price is paid to the producer that covers the basic costs of production.
+Among other advantages, Fair Trade certification promises a minimum price paid to the producer that covers the basic costs of production.
 At times when commodities prices are low, this certification can make the difference between surviving as a coffee farmer or going bankrupt.